Cqyiiii/cqyiiii.github.io/_pages/about.md

 Hi, I’m Qianyi (pronounced like “Channing”).
 I am a third-year PhD student in the Department of Management Science and Engineering at the School of Economics and Management, Tsinghua University.
 I'm fortunate to be advised by Prof. [Bo Li](https://www.sem.tsinghua.edu.cn/en/info/1219/6985.htm).
 Prior to my doctoral studies, I earned a Bachelor of Engineering degree from Tsinghua University, majoring in Industrial Engineering with a minor in Data Science and Engineering.

+My research interests span causal inference and machine learning.
+I am particularly focused on:
+- Experimental design and estimation techniques under network interference
-My research interests span causal inference, machine learning, and network science.
-I am particularly focused on experimental design and estimation for complex treatments, such as those involving interference or functional treatments.
-My goal is to develop effective, scalable, sample-efficient, and easy-to-implement statistical methodologies to address practical challenges.
+- Incentive-aware machine learning involving algorithms acting as treatments My goal is to develop effective, scalable, sample-efficient, and easy-to-implement statistical methodologies to address practical challenges.